 –If you are claiming neurocognitive impairment it is recommended that you have a neuropsychological evaluation performed.
 “A person who has suffered a serious chemical injury is likely to have suffered considerable damage to his or her brain and nervous system.”
 Source: Recognizing Neurotoxcitiy by Raymond Singer and Dana Darby Johnson http://neurotox.com/project/recognizing-neurotoxicity/

 –Make sure your supportive objective data ie records, lab work, tests and treatments get included in your case.
-In my case two of my most important supportive documents ie the diagnostic GI test showing damage to my GI tract from the solvent injury and treatment with antibiotics as well as the neuropsych eval showing neurocognitive damage from the solvent injury did not get included in my case!
-Also, I saw no evidence that that my work performance or voc rehab records got entered into my case.
-And I also saw no evidence that the pictures of the rash on my neck that I had submitted got entered into my case.
+In my case two of my most important supportive documents ie the diagnostic GI test showing damage to my GI tract from the solvent injury as well as the neuropsych eval showing neurocognitive damage from the solvent injury did not get included in my case.
+Also, I saw no evidence that that my work performance or voc rehab records got entered into my WC case.
+Fortunately most of this evidence did get entered into my social security case.

 –Have several witnesses who support your case.
 Such as a voc rehab expert, etc.